sveltejs/kit/documentation/docs/60-appendix/60-glossary.md

 ## SPA

-A single-page app (SPA) is an application in which all requests to the server load a single HTML file which then does client-side rendering of the requested contents based on the requested URL.
+A single-page app (SPA) is an application in which all requests to the server load a single HTML file which then does client-side rendering based on the requested URL.
 All navigation is handled on the client-side in a process called client-side routing with per-page contents being updated and common layout elements remaining largely unchanged.
+Throughout this site, when we refer to a SPA we use this definition where a SPA simply serves an empty shell on the initial request.
+It should not be confused with a [hybrid app](#hybrid-app), which serves HTML on the initial request.
 SPA mode is highly discouraged for public-facing websites (i.e. not behind a login or only used internally at a company).
 It has a large performance impact by forcing two network round trips before rendering can begin.
 This may be acceptable if you are serving a corporate application from the local network where the network round trip is very fast, but probably is not for most websites on the internet especially when considering the latency of mobile devices.

 In SvelteKit, you can [build SPAs with `adapter-static`](single-page-apps).